Currently in :

 Can you receive health insurance from an employer as a 1099 worker?

-The assumption almost universally is that 1099 workers, be they freelancers, independent contractors or gig workers, do not receive healthcare coverage from their employers like some employees do when they're on a business' payroll.
+The universal assumption is that 1099 workers, including freelancers, independent contractors or gig workers, do not receive healthcare coverage from their employers.
 But in rare circumstances, freelancers can receive health benefits from their hiring company if the benefit compensation is reported as an employer contribution and added to the self-employed person's taxable income.
-If your hiring company does offer you health benefits as a self-employed individual, it does not need to pay your self-employed health insurance premiums for the benefits it offers you.
-You can enroll in the standard group plan offered to the company's W-2 employees but pay for your own premiums.
+If your hiring company does offer you health benefits as a self-employed individual, you can enroll in the standard group plan offered to the W-2 employees but pay for your own premiums.

-What kinds of health insurance can self-employed individuals get?
+What types of health insurance can self-employed individuals get?

-Maybe you purchased an insurance plan directly from an insurance provider or through a state program, or maybe you accessed the official site for American healthcare.
-The information self-employed individuals need to decide which insurance plan would benefit them most is located on the Individual Marketplace under the official website of healthcare.gov.
-The plans offered to self-employed workers are flexible based on your annual estimated net earnings.
+You can purchase an insurance plan directly from an insurance provider, through a state program, or on the American healthcare website.
+The plans for self-employed workers are flexible based on your annual estimated net earnings.
 All the plans are designed to cover 10 categories of health insurance outlined by the Affordable Care Act.
 Dental coverage for adults is optional, but they include essential health benefits like doctor’s consultations, hospital care, medical prescription coverage and pregnancy.
 If you are more inclined toward plans offered by private insurance providers, make sure to compare their pricing with the benefits they are willing to offer and see what best fits your needs.

 Health insurance for self-employed individuals